about rafe champion

 The Road from Irishtown

 I grew up on a dairy farm near Irishtown in the far north west of Tasmania (Australia).
 After boarding school in Launceston I studied Agricultural Science at the University of Tasmania in Hobart.
 With a B Ag Sci, I travelled overseas for post graduate study at the University of Adelaide.
+The idea was to obtain some qualifications to work with the Food and Agricultural Organisation or some such body to address the problem of World Hunger.
+This is a fragment of memoire from that time.

 Along the way, I encountered classical liberalism, especially in Hayek's essay Why I am not a Conservative.
 This means that it is no longer necessary to be a socialist to demonstrate that you have a heart, even at 20 years of age.